 The Platinum Card® from American Express is loaded with an array of credits, too.
-There’s the $200 you get each year to cover airline fees.
-Another $200 in credits for Uber rides or Uber Eats orders, doled out in monthly installments of $15 (and $35 in December).
-Maximize those two credits alone, and you’ve effectively reduced the annual fee of $550 (see rates & fees) down to just $150.
+There’s the up to $200 you get each year to cover airline fees.
+Another up to $200 in credits for Uber rides or Uber Eats orders, doled out in monthly installments of $15 (and $35 in December).
+Maximize those two credits alone, and you’ve effectively reduced the annual fee of $695 (see rates & fees) down to just $150.
 And that’s before you consider credits to shop at Saks Fifth Avenue and other perks.

 The travel credit card world is rife with these kinds of money-saving credits.
 Some are much easier to use than others.
 But no matter how you slice it, these credits can quickly discount the upfront cost of what you’re paying in annual fees – if not erase it entirely.

 Needless to say, you won’t find these benefits on a no-annual-fee card, or even a more modestly priced card.
 So while an annual fee of $100, $500, or even more may give you sticker shock, you have to do the math.

 Wondering how anyone can justify shelling out hundreds of dollars in annual fees for a credit card?
 It comes down to one thing: Travel perks.